MarkAnderson166/Cosc320_Group_Project/Assessment Documents/Assessment 3 - Final Project Report/Final Project Report.md

 Students would be able to use this system directly without any intervention from the client which would allow them to obtain a quick turnaround.
 Also, this would free up valuable staff resources at the client as they are not having to perform time-consuming manual interpretations of the student’s degree.

-No only can the student see how far they have progressed, the are able to plan their future course enrollment by using the flexible “drag-and-drop” Roadmap Designer functionality.
+Not only can the student see how far they have progressed, the are able to plan their future course enrollment by using the flexible “drag-and-drop” Roadmap Designer functionality.
 The student can use calendar functionality to decide which units they want to complete in each trimester.
 This interactive feature makes it very easy for the student to look at various “what-if” scenarios.
 Alternatively they are able to use a system generated roadmap by using the recommended options

 ## A description of your application/software